jgmelber/mlir-aie/AIERouting.md

 }
 ```

-In order to read and write from the DDR using all available channels, a shimmux can be created like so:
+In order to read and write from the DDR using all available channels, a shim_mux can be created like so:

 ```
-%sw70 = AIE.shimmux(%t70) {
+%sw70 = AIE.shim_mux(%t70) {
   AIE.connect<"DMA" : 0, "North" : 3> \\ read
   AIE.connect<"DMA" : 1, "North" : 7> \\ read
   AIE.connect<"North" : 2, "DMA" : 0> \\ write